vojtechruz/vojtechruzicka-blog/src/posts/java-try-with-resources/index.md

 } // Resource is automatically closed after this block ends
 ```

-You basically create a resource, which exists only inside the `try` block and cannot be accessed afterwards.
+You basically create a resource, which exists only inside the `try` block and cannot be accessed afterward.
 When the `try` block ends, the resource is automatically closed for you.

 Now you ask what kind of resources you can use in `try-with-resources` and how does JVM know how to close them?